NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

     ```
     *Currently, `source /nopt/nrel/apps/gpu_stack/env_cpe23.sh` is necessary to access GPU modules.
 This is subject to change as the system improves.*

-??? info "Sample batch script to utilize Local Disk ($TMPDIR)"
+??? example "Sample batch script to utilize Local Disk ($TMPDIR)"
     ```
     #!/bin/bash
     #SBATCH --ntasks=36                # CPU cores requested for job